-Marnie Webb, CEO at Caravan Studios recently asked nonprofit tech folks via Twitter “I’m giving a talk on the next wave of technology for NGOs.
+Marnie Webb, CEO at Caravan Studios, recently asked nonprofit tech folks via Twitter “I’m giving a talk on the next wave of technology for NGOs.
 What groups of technology would you include?
 And why?”.
-I think Marnie was asking more about tools or technologies, like Artificial Intelligence or Machine Learning.
-It made me think of the next wave of nonprofit’s behaviors in relation to technology.
-Behaviors that I think and hope will start to change as the Next Wave of Technology for Nonprofits.
+I think Marnie was asking about tools or technologies, like Artificial Intelligence or Machine Learning.
+Instead of tools, the question made me think of the next wave of nonprofit’s behaviors in relation to technology I’d like to see.
+Behaviors that I hope will start to create the Next Wave of Technology for Nonprofits.

 More Collaborative Delivery of Digital Services like SafeChatSV.org